spacefreak86/pyquarantine-milter/README.md

   See section [Global](#Global).

 ### Actions
-The following action types are available.
+The following action types and options are available.
 * **add_header**
   Add new header.
   * **field**